RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Module/AT-Command-Manual/README.md

         </tr>
         <tr>
             <td>88</td>
             <td>Service is closed by the server.
-Due to the limitation of duty cycle, the server will send " SRV_MAC_DUTY_CYCLE_REQ" MAC command to close the service.</td>
+Due to the limitation of the duty cycle, the server will send the "SRV_MAC_DUTY_CYCLE_REQ" MAC command to close the service.</td>
         </tr>
         <tr>
             <td>89</td>